-But what are the best cycling routes for families in Italy?
+So which are the best cycling routes for families in Italy?
 These are the ones we think shouldn't be missed!

-1. Garda by bike
+1. Garda by Bike

 2. Bicycle path from Venice to Mantua